Install Agent Zero

 Answer the first-run prompts

-The installer is designed to get you to a running instance quickly.
-Depending on your platform and existing Docker setup, it may ask you to confirm or choose:
+Launcher and A0 Install are designed to get you to a running instance quickly.
+Depending on your platform and existing Docker setup, they may ask you to confirm or choose:

 - Docker installation or permission steps if Docker is not ready yet